TeodorLepadatu/proiect-OOP/README.md

 Roll the Dice: Before each turn, players roll the dice.
 The number rolled determines which tiles produce resources.

-If the diceroll is 7, you got a little surprise (good or bad, depending on your luck).
-If the diceroll is 2 or 12, there is a 50% chance that a player will lose all of their resources and a 50% chance your get another "bonus".
+If the diceroll is 7, you get a little surprise (good or bad, depending on your luck).
+If the diceroll is 2 or 12, there is a 50% chance that a player will lose all of their resources and a 50% chance you get another "bonus".
+Both events can not happen at the same time, unfortunately...

 Resource Management: Use gathered resources to move and capture pieces.
 Different pieces require different combinations of resources.